LASIK Surgery – An Introduction

 LASIK is a type of laser eye surgery that improves vision by removing corneal tissue with an excimer laser to reshape the eye’s cornea, the thin outer covering of the eye.
 It can address different types of refractive errors, including myopia (nearsightedness), hyperopia (farsightedness) and/or astigmatism.

-LASIK cannot address the root cause of presbyopia (age-related farsightedness), but two types of LASIK procedures — monovision LASIK and multifocal LASIK — can treat the condition and reduce your need for reading glasses or bifocals.
+LASIK cannot address the root cause of presbyopia (age-related farsightedness), but another type of LASIK procedure — monovision LASIK— can treat the condition and reduce your need for reading glasses or bifocals.

-There are several different types of LASIK, including traditional LASIK, wavefront-guided LASIK (custom LASIK) and all-laser LASIK (blade free).
+There are several different types of LASIK, including traditional LASIK, wavefront-guided LASIK (custom LASIK) and EPI LASIK (blade free).
 Traditional LASIK uses a similar laser profile for all patients, while wavefront LASIK uses a customized laser profile for each eye.
-All-laser LASIK is a totally blade-free procedure and can be used with either traditional or wavefront LASIK.
+EPI LASIK is a totally blade-free procedure and can be used with either traditional or wavefront LASIK.
+These specific variations of LASIK are discussed in more detail below.

 The following video offers a general introduction to LASIK surgery.
 Continue reading below for additional details on your candidacy for treatment, preparing for treatment, measurements before surgery, procedure steps, its risks cost, and guidelines for finding the right surgeon for you.